CyberSecuriTim/osTicket-post-install-config/README.md

 <h2>

 Congratulations!
 You have successfully completed the post installation configuration of osTicket.
-Feel free to navigate throughout the portal and make more config changes to your heart's content.
+Feel free to navigate throughout the portal and make additional config changes to your heart's content.
 If you would like a brief simulated exercise in creating and triaging tickets and the overall ticket lifecycle in osTicket please check out my other github repository linked
 [here](https://github.com/Cybersecuritim/osticket-ticket-lifecycle).
 </h2>